imeikle/RepData_PeerAssessment1/PA1_template.md

 activity <- read.csv("activity.csv", stringsAsFactors = FALSE)
 ```

-It does need to be transformed though.
+It does need to be transformed though, as it will be used to compare different
+days later in the analysis.

 ```r
 activity$date <- as.Date(activity$date, format = "%Y-%m-%d")